ChaseY03/RoamioApp/README.md

 |        └── RegisterScreen.js              # Page redirected from Account, allows user to create account to app, inserts into DB
 |        └── SavedLocationsScreen.js        # If user is logged in, will render any trip details they have saved to their account
 |        └── SplashScreen.js                # Loading screen for the app, start up experience
-|        └── WeatherScreen.js               # Displays weather data of their current location + abilitiy to search for other places
+|        └── WeatherScreen.js               # Displays weather data of their current location + ability to search for other places
 |   └── styles/
-|        └── CustomStyle.js                 # Extra styling that couldnt be done with TailWind CSS
+|        └── CustomStyle.js                 # Extra styling that couldn't be done with TailWind CSS
 |   └── App.js                              # Handles the rendering of main app after splash screen
 |   └── babel.config.js                     # Allows .env files to get read in the app
 |   └── .env                                # A file you need to create, will store API keys